RAIRLab/Peirce-My-Heart/README.md

 ## Testing

 Test your changes!
 Vitest will help here by looking for all .test.ts files in /tests/ and running them.
-To perform this locally in a terminal, run the following from THE ROOT DIRECTORY (Peirce-My-Heart):
+To perform this locally in a terminal, run the following:
 ```bash
 npm run test
 ```